orionorganizacao-dotcom/observational-asymmetry-hypothesis/README.md

 ## License

-This repository is released for academic discussion, review, and collaborative development.
+Released for academic discussion, review, criticism, and collaborative development.